 v.
 The sculpture associated with Confucianism represents Confucius and his disciples.

 i.
 Han: Relief sculpture is used for all elements of tombs including sarcophagi, tomb walls, and monumental towers.
 Images include hunting, banqueting, historical events, processions, scenes of daily life, fantastic creatures, and animals.

 ii.
 Tang: Tomb imagery now includes landscapes framed by vegetal motifs.

-Han—Qing: Note that this section includes monumental sculpture at least 250 years old as of January 14, 2009.
-These temples, mostly Buddhist, combine relief sculpture, sculpture in the round, and sometimes mural painting.
+Han—Qing: These temples, mostly Buddhist, combine relief sculpture, sculpture in the round, and sometimes mural painting.
 The sculptures in the round may be stone or composites of stone, wood, and clay and are painted with bright colors.

-Han—Qing: Note that this section includes monumental sculpture at least 250 years old as of January 14, 2009.
-Tall stone slabs set vertically, usually on a tortoise-shaped base and with a crown in the form of intertwining dragons.
+Han—Qing: Tall stone slabs set vertically, usually on a tortoise-shaped base and with a crown in the form of intertwining dragons.
 Stelae range in size from around 0.60m to 3m.
 Some include relief sculpture consisting of Buddhist imagery and inscription, and others are secular memorials with long memorial inscription on front and back faces.

 3. Architectural Elements

 a.
 Erlitou through Zhou: Marble or other stone is used as a support for wooden columns and other architectural or furniture fixtures.